BIOS1140/BIOS1140.github.io/assignment-03.Rmd

 #### 1. for-loops {-}

-a.
 Create one vector containing names of 4 animals you feel strongly about.
 Create another vector that contains what you feel about the animal.
 Use a for-loop to print the animal and the feeling together (like in section 1.3 of the tutorial).
 Example output:

 ```{}
 "Pangolins are amazing"
 # and similarly for 3 more animals
 ```

-b.
-A population of grasshoppers grows with 10% every month.
-The first month, we have 5 grasshoppers per $m^2$.
-Use a for loop to calculate the number of grasshoppers each month for 24 months, and plot the result.
-How many grasshoppers do we have per $m^2$ after 2 years?

 #### 2. Hardy Weinberg Equilibrium {-}